khoih-prog/Blynk_WM/README.md

 ## DONE

  1. Permit EEPROM size and location configurable to avoid conflict with others.
  2. More flexible to configure reconnection timeout.
  3. For fresh config data, don't need to wait for connecting timeout before entering config portal.
  4. If the config data not entered completely (SSID, password, Server and Blynk token), entering config portal
  5. Correct the operation of BUILTIN_LED
  6. Modify code to be compatible with ESP8266 core pre-2.5.2.
+ 7. Add RFC952 hostname
+ 8. Add configurable Config Portal IP, SSID and Password
+ 9. Add configurable Static IP, GW, Subnet Mask and 2 DNS Servers' IP Addresses.

 ## Example
 Please take a look at examples, as well.